bazelbuild/starlark/spec.md

 It is an error if any element does not support ordered comparison, or if the sequence is empty.

+The optional named parameter `key` specifies a function to be applied to each element prior to comparison.

 ```python
 min([3, 1, 4, 1, 5, 9])                         # 1
 min("two", "three", "four")                     # "four", the lexicographically least